Burp Fetish

 A term without a documented coiner

-Place within the sexological tradition
+Place in the sexological tradition

-The broader practice of naming and classifying unusual erotic interests was established by the early sexologists.
-Richard von Krafft-Ebing's Psychopathia Sexualis (1886) inaugurated the systematic Latin-named catalogue, and Havelock Ellis's Studies in the Psychology of Sex extended the descriptive project, but neither described belching as a specific erotic focus.
-Eructophilia is therefore best understood as a later, lexical extension of that naming habit rather than a clinically observed entity.
-This is consistent with forensic sexologist Anil Aggrawal's caution that many such finely-named interests "have [not] necessarily been seen in clinical setups… not because they do not exist, but because they are so innocuous they are never brought to the notice of clinicians": a remark recorded in the same list of paraphilias.
+The habit of naming and cataloguing unusual erotic interests was established by the early sexologists.
+Richard von Krafft-Ebing's Psychopathia Sexualis (1886) inaugurated the Latin-named catalogue, and Havelock Ellis's Studies in the Psychology of Sex extended the descriptive project, but neither named belching as an erotic focus.
+Eructophilia is best read as a later, lexical extension of that naming habit rather than a clinically observed entity.
+The forensic sexologist Anil Aggrawal made the general point plainly: many finely-named interests have never been seen in clinical settings, "not because they do not exist, but because they are so innocuous they are never brought to the notice of clinicians", a remark recorded in the same list of paraphilias.
 No edition of the DSM or ICD has ever listed it, and absent distress, impairment, or non-consent it would not meet the threshold for a paraphilic disorder under the DSM-5-TR.

 In practice